 Fortified Roof Cost Houston 2026

 Fortified roof cost in Houston is typically $9,000-$14,500 for a 2,000 sq ft home before incentives.
-The FHLB Dallas Fortified Fund can cover up to $17,000 for income-qualified homeowners.
+The FHLB Dallas Fortified Fund may provide up to $17,000 for income-qualified households, but homeowners cannot apply directly to FHLB Dallas.

 This is the math, the eligibility rules, and the real Houston pricing--no fluff.